ethersphere/swarm-docs/contents/node_operator.rst

    .. code-block:: none

       enode://7f4d606c91d50d91fd09cb44f8b3d8033f1ca87e977a881e91d77ff6af98b6a52245ba9aeba13a39024ae8bdf3afa421fd018571ae37928c065d7a62503f17a6@3.122.203.99:40301
-      enode://7f4d606c91d50d91fd09cb44f8b3d8033f1ca87e977a881e91d77ff6af98b6a52245ba9aeba13a39024ae8bdf3afa421fd018571ae37928c065d7a62503f17a6@3.122.203.99:40301
+      enode://3d58e0cf0a057e71388dd15719cb8f7c94f732dd4f3e5f7a6e3f2185db68ed10ac352080b81811d17bf3f65873d9e8b2b4f30320549b162b596dbce904700e8a@52.35.212.179:40301

-Add these addresses with the `--bootnodes` when starting your node.
+Add these addresses with the `--bootnodes` when starting your node (see example below).

 Run your own swap-enabled node and connect to the cluster
 ---------------------------------------------------------

-All SWAP-related configuration option start with the prefix `swap`.
+All SWAP-related configuration options start with the prefix `swap`.
 Check the configuration chapter below to consult available options.
 To enable a node to run with the incentivized layer switched on, add the `--swap` flag.
-However, the `--swap-backend-url` should also be provided.
+However, the `--swap-backend-url` also has to be provided.
 This flag tells the node to which blockchain it will connect and through which provider (e.g. a `geth` node or via `infura`).

 **Get Tokens**
 Getting tokens via the [faucet](https://ropsten.etherscan.io/address/0x49bf80bdee2684580966e476aee0dc3d773ffaf5#writeContract) is only possible *after* your start Swarm.
 To get tokens, first start Swarm, note down the address of the chequebook and call the `drip` function via the interface of etherscan, with the address of your chequebook as argument.
+Add the `swap-deposit-amount` flag in this case and set it to zero.

 Note: the current faucet only allows to call the drip function one time per deployed chequebook contract.

 **Start Swarm**
-Note: replace the `bzzkeyhex` with the private key of your funded `bzz-account` and replace the `--datadir` flag with your desired data directory for Swarm.
+An example of how to start the SWAP-enabled Swarm node (other configuration options for the Swarm binary apply here too: keystore, datadirectory, and all the other options.
+Refer to the configuration chapters below):

    .. code-block:: none

       swarm --swap --swap-backend-url=https://ropsten.infura.io/v3/4f7e7287d52447ab8865dbdcf7c203e1 \
          --swap-skip-deposit --ws --wsaddr=0.0.0.0 --wsorigins=* --wsapi=admin,net,debug,bzz,stream,accounting,swap \
          --bzznetworkid 5 --bzzkeyhex 0C03CAE29D0D25A0DCF254E2AFAE7A8C137F887748AF21C53DBBF163CA367509 --verbosity 3 \
-         --bootnodes "enode://7f4d606c91d50d91fd09cb44f8b3d8033f1ca87e977a881e91d77ff6af98b6a52245ba9aeba13a39024ae8bdf3afa421fd018571ae37928c065d7a62503f17a6@3.122.203.99:40301,enode://7f4d606c91d50d91fd09cb44f8b3d8033f1ca87e977a881e91d77ff6af98b6a52245ba9aeba13a39024ae8bdf3afa421fd018571ae37928c065d7a62503f17a6@3.122.203.99:40301"
+         --bootnodes "enode://7f4d606c91d50d91fd09cb44f8b3d8033f1ca87e977a881e91d77ff6af98b6a52245ba9aeba13a39024ae8bdf3afa421fd018571ae37928c065d7a62503f17a6@3.122.203.99:40301,enode://3d58e0cf0a057e71388dd15719cb8f7c94f732dd4f3e5f7a6e3f2185db68ed10ac352080b81811d17bf3f65873d9e8b2b4f30320549b162b596dbce904700e8a@52.35.212.179:40301"

 **Check balance on your local node**